 Given that SOQ funding is directly tied to ADM, changes in enrollment have significant budgetary implications (less students = less funding).
 As enrollment numbers change, so do the resources that we have available for the educational system.
-This impact is particularly acute given that current year data is used to calculate current funding, which means that the district needs to address any revenue shortfalls during the year to balance its books.
+This impact is particularly acute given that current year data is used to calculate current funding, which means that the district needs to address any revenue shortfalls during the year in order to balance its books.
 The FY2024 budget is based on an ADM of 25,063 students' kindergarten through twelfth grade.

-State sales tax revenues represent the educational component of the state sales tax (1.125%) that is distributed to all school districts (another 0.125% is dedicated to the state portion of basic aid).
-All statewide revenue is pooled and allocated based on the number of students enrolled in each school division.
+State sales tax revenues represent the 1.125% educational component of the tax that is distributed to all school districts (another 0.125% is dedicated to the state portion of basic aid).
+All statewide revenue is pooled and allocated based on number of students that school divisions have in their systems.

-Lottery funds represent funding received from the state, that is a portion of profits made on the lottery system.
+Lottery funds represent funding received from the state that is a portion of profits made on the lottery system.
 These funds are not guaranteed and are dependent upon lottery receipts.